-BIOSAM (Biologicalisation for Sustainable Advanced Manufacturing)

-BIOSAM project proposed by Karlsruhe Institute of Technology aims to develop the biologicalisation in design for manufacturing.
+BIOSAM (Biologicalisation for Sustainable Advanced Manufacturing) project proposed by Karlsruhe Institute of Technology aims to develop the biologicalisation in design for manufacturing.
 The research project will use bioinspired process and product design for manufacturing as a promising enabling strategy towards sustainable, value-added manufacturing that meet increasing consumer demands.
 Bio inspired solutions to manufacturing problems can give more capacity for manufacturing systems to handle problems in a greater systematic and automated manner.
 The implementation of the program is focussed on the demonstration of the complete approach through concrete use cases and applications developed within the project consortium.
 The focus is also on commercialisation of the applications and the holistic development of the ESRs involved within the project.
 This project will enrol 10 doctoral candidates (DCs), developing individual research projects within the doctoral network program.
-One of the many challenges being addressed by this project include the unavailability of trained R&D personnel in this field within Europe.
-By training DCs this project achieves this along with all the technological developments outlined.
+One of the many challenges being addressed by this project achieves this along with all the technological developments outlined.
 Target groups of the project are large enterprises, SMEs, and higher education and research organisations.
 The network of project partners is composed of 4 universities, 2 research and technology development organizations and 1 industrial partner from 4 different countries.
 The project will be funded by Horizon Europe MSCA DN funding program.